 Expenditures are decrease in economic benefits or service potential during the year in the form of outflows or consumption of assets or incurrences of liabilities that result in decreases in net assets/equity, other than those relating to distribution to owners.
 Expenditure is recognised when incurred.
-The University's expenditure consists of employee benefits costs, operating expenditure (non- teaching staff costs, direct teaching and research, general education expenses, municipal services, production cost, general administration, library expenses), and depreciation and amortisation.
+The University's expenditure consists of employee benefits costs, operating expenditure (Employee Compensation, direct teaching and research, general education expenses, municipal services, production cost, general administration, library expenses), and depreciation and amortisation.